-Due to Paul Smiths' Dam this is the largest body of water in Saint Armand.
+Due to the Paul Smith's Electric Light and Power Company dam, this is the largest body of water in the town of Saint Armand even though it's a dammed part of the Saranac River.
 Gorgeous views and the open sky will make your day of paddling memorable.

 The marquee fish is the walleye, although it’s best thought of as a catch-and-release proposition as the state has a walleye consumption advisory against eating any because of high levels of mercury.

 Access is by a DEC launch off County Route 18, 5 miles east of Bloomingdale.
 Parking for five cars.

 The dam at Franklin Falls created this lake along the Saranac River, so the shore is a bit different than a glacier-dug lake.
 The state launch can be used for motor boats, but Franklin Falls is shallow enough that only small boats should be launched.
 The launch is unpaved and somewhat rough, and boaters should take care since the reservoir is generally shallow with rocks and stumps lurking just under the surface in some spots.

 Location: On County Route 18, 5 miles east of Bloomingdale.